Clutching at Straws: Formats and re-issues

 The album was originally released on cassette, vinyl LP, 12" picture disc and was the first Marillion album to be released on compact disc.
 In 1999, the album was re-released in a remastered version, with the addition of a second CD consisting of demo tapes from the writing sessions for the then-planned untitled and subsequently aborted fifth album, right before Fish left.
 Much of the leftover musical material was then used on the official fifth Marillion album Seasons End, with new lyrics penned by John Helmer and the new singer Steve Hogarth, while some of the original lyrics for the music ended up in one form or another on Fish's solo albums – for example, the "Voice in the Crowd" concept would inform much of Vigil in a Wilderness of Mirrors.
 The remastered edition was later also made available without the bonus disc.

 A new 180-gram vinyl pressing was released in September 2013 by EMI.
 It was identical to the original vinyl release from 1987, namely 'Going Under' was not included.

 Track listing

-All songs written by Fish, Mark Kelly, Ian Mosley, Steve Rothery and Pete Trewavas.